The effects of turbulence on galactic nuclear gas rings: Introduction

-Similarly, the CMZ is believed to be created and fed from the outside by the Galactic bar.
+Similarly, our Galaxy has such a ring of radius $\sim100-150$~pc, corresponding to the densest and most massive part of the Central Molecular Zone (CMZ, \citealt{Morris1996,Molinari2011,Kruijssen2015MNRAS.447.1059K,Henshaw2016MNRAS.457.2675H}).
+The CMZ is thought to be created and fed from the outside by the Galactic bar.
 According to the most widely accepted theory of galactic dynamics, the gas initially settles into $X_1$ orbits, which occur between the corotation radius and the inner Lindblad resonance (ILR) of the bar potential \citep[e.g.,][]{Binney1991MNRAS.252..210B}.
 As inwardly migrating gas approaches the ILR, there is an innermost stable $X_1$ orbit inside of which the orbits become self-intersecting.
 The gas compresses and shocks near the edges of these orbits, loses angular momentum and descends onto $X_2$ orbits, which are closed and elongated orbits that have their long axes oriented perpendicular to the bar (\citealt{Binney1991MNRAS.252..210B,Athanassoula1992MNRAS.259..345A,Jenkins1994MNRAS.270..703J,Gerhard1996IAUS..169...79G}).
 The shocks along the innermost $X_1$ orbit are presumed responsible for compressing the gas into molecular form, and the accumulated molecular gas on $X_2$ orbits comprises the observed CMZ \citep[e.g.,][]{Binney1991MNRAS.252..210B}.
 However, it is unclear how fast molecular gas is transported further in toward the central few parsecs, and which mechanisms are responsible for its transport.